Madhav2310/minGPT/README.md

 # minGPT
-A simple GPT pre-train extending a Shakespearean script
+A minimal PyTorch re-implementation of the OpenAI GPT (Generative Pretrained Transformer) training